Our Services to You

 Funeral Service Arrangements

 Every funeral is unique, there are no set rules about what should happen.
 Our job is to discuss your thoughts and ideas and help decide the best way for you to include them in the service.
 We can offer guidance, opinions and advice, act as a sounding board and make recommendations, but ultimately it is up to you what you want to include in the funeral service.
-We will also discuss what services you want from us, including, but not limited to funeral vehicles, coffin selection, and how we care for the deceased.
-This is one of the most important aspects of what we do, we want you to know that your loved one is treated with dignity and respect at all times; for example, some families prefer that a woman dress their female relative.
-Care of the deceased can potentially include embalming, dressing in their own clothing, hair and make-up, as well as putting on or removal of jewellery, in some instances there may be religious aspects to how this is carried out, and we will always honour this.
+We will also discuss what services you would like us to provide, including, but not limited to funeral vehicles, coffin selection, and the care you want us to provide to the deceased, please see below.

-Anything discussed is not set in stone, you are free to change your mind once you have had time to think and talk with your family.
+Anything discussed is not set in stone, you are free to change your mind or make decisions once you have had time to think and talk with your family.
 We then work to put this into place for you, liaising with any ministers/celebrants, venues and anyone else we need to.

 We offer to organise all matters relating to the funeral, including those detailed below, but you are free to make your own arrangements.
 We will not put you under pressure to use a supplier mentioned by us.
 If you do ask us to make these arrangements, the cost will be the same as if you had arranged them independently.